Chloric acid

-Chloric acid, HClO_{3}, is an oxoacid of chlorine, and the formal precursor of chlorate salts.
-It is a strong acid (pK_{a} ≈ −2.7) and an oxidizing agent.
+Chloric acid, HClO3|auto=yes, is an oxoacid of chlorine, and the formal precursor of chlorate salts.
+It is a strong acid and an oxidizing agent.

 Properties

 Chloric acid is thermodynamically unstable with respect to disproportionation.

 Chloric acid is stable in cold aqueous solution up to a concentration of approximately 30%, and solution of up to 40% can be prepared by careful evaporation under reduced pressure.
 Above these concentrations, chloric acid solutions decompose to give a variety of products, for example: